tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 ### Note!
 Keep in mind that your facility will also have very specific policies and procedures that indicate where and who can perform or assist with sedation.
 Do not assist with procedural sedation unless you have received appropriate training.
 Critical care nurses routinely administer sedation to mechanically ventilated patients.
 Only anesthesia providers administer procedural sedation to patients who are not already on mechanical ventilation.
 The Joint Commission and the American Society of Anesthesiologists (ASA) recommend that persons administering or monitoring procedural sedation be trained to administer any advance lifesaving measures if the patient changes from moderate sedation to deep sedation.

+# ~Question 1
+Rescuers should be prepared to recognize and support a sedated patient who is not able to maintain an open airway.

+[RIGHT] True
+[WRONG] False

+# ~Question 2
+Sedation is seldom used in critical care settings.

+[WRONG] True
+[RIGHT] False

 # Levels of Anesthesia
 There are four levels of anesthesia:
 1. Minimal or light sedation (anxiolytics)